In this Article

 Less well connected than other major cities, however direct connections are available to London, Manchester, and to destinations in North Wales.
 The main train station is Liverpool Lime Street station.

-The trip to London Euston is 2 and a half hours on Virgin Trains or London Midland.
+The trip to London Euston is 2.5 hours on Virgin Trains or London Midland.

 First TransPennine Express provide direct train services to Liverpool Lime Street from Manchester, Leeds, York and Middlesbrough.